 The role of humor and laughter in relationships

-Humor plays an important role in relationships from initial attraction to long-term commitment.
-In new relationships, humor can be an effective tool not just for attracting the other person but also for overcoming any awkwardness or embarrassment that arises during dating and the process of getting to know one another.
-In longer-term relationships, humor can keep things exciting, fresh, and vibrant.
-It can also help you overcome conflicts, disagreements, and the tiny aggravations than can build up over time and wreck even the strongest of relationships.
+Humor plays an important role in all kinds of relationships.
+In new relationships, humor can be an effective tool not just for attracting the other person but also for overcoming any awkwardness or embarrassment that arises during the process of getting to know one another.
+In established relationships, humor can keep things exciting, fresh, and vibrant.
+It can also help you get past conflicts, disagreements, and the tiny aggravations than can build up over time and wreck even the strongest of bonds.

-- Form a stronger bond to each other.
+- Form a stronger bond with other people.
 Your health and happiness depend, to a large degree, on the quality of your relationships—and laughter binds people together.

 - Diffuse tension.
 A well-timed joke can ease a tense situation and help you resolve disagreements.

 - Overcome problems and setbacks.
 A sense of humor is the key to resilience.
 It helps you take hardships in stride, weather disappointment, and bounce back from adversity and loss.

 - Put things into perspective.
 Most situations are not as bleak as they appear to be when looked at from a playful and humorous point of view.
 Humor can help you reframe problems that might otherwise seem overwhelming and damage a relationship.